gsimon75-cloud/gke_lb_demo/README.md

 And there is a small limitation here, that causes some inconvenience for us.

 Creating a Cluster involves storing a lot of information in its Pools, so we can't create a Cluster without a (default) Pool.
-But as of the current state of the APIs, not all Pool parameters can be configured when creating the Cluster, so we've got a chicken-and-egg problem here.
+But as of the current state of the Ansible module `gcp_container_cluster`, not all Pool parameters can be configured through it.
+But we can't create the Pool first, without the Cluster, so we've got a chicken-and-egg problem here.

 As of now, the only solution seems to
 * Create the Cluster with a minimal Pool